 Walk up to the table.
 Sit down on the bench beside him.
 He does not look up — he is still somewhere inside the verse, and you are welcome to wait.

 Put your hand on the Bible.
 Read the last line yourself.
-Nor any other created thing will be able to separate us from the love of God that is in Christ Jesus our Lord.
+Nor anything else in all creation will be able to separate us from the love of God that is in Christ Jesus our Lord.
 Feel what happens in your chest when you read it slowly — not the way you read it the last time, when you were scanning for information, but the way he just read it, when he was being found by it.

 The Puritans are not gone.
 They are only upstream.
-The theology that broke them in that parlor is the theology that is waiting to break you wherever you are sitting right now.
-The God who was in that room with that pastor and his wife and his coal fire and his sleeping child is in the room with you.
-He has not been making the church smaller since 1661.
-He has been making it bigger — one weeping soul at a time — and now He has come to your table.
+The theology that broke them in that parlor is the same theology waiting to break you wherever you are sitting.
+The God who was in that room with that pastor and his wife and his coal fire and his sleeping child is in the room with you, and He has not spent the centuries since 1661 making His church smaller.
+He has been making it larger the only way He ever has — one weeping, unguarded soul at a time — and now He has come to your table.

 Let Him break you the way He broke them.
 The pieces fall in exactly the shape of a person finally at rest.